 - Approximately 650 acres of herbicide treatment is applied annually to road shoulders throughout the area. - Treatment areas are designated for either spring or fall annual applications.
-Locations of Planned Treatments - Planned treatments are mapped in HATS layer Spray Zone 1 Reference. - All shoulders throughout the area will receive bare ground treatments annually in the fall except as noted below. - Areas where Zone 1 treatments will be applied under guardrail only: - o SR20, west of MP 177 - o SR20, MP210-215
+Locations of Planned Treatments - Planned treatments are mapped in HATS layer Spray Zone 1 Reference. - All shoulders throughout the area will receive bare ground treatments annually in the fall except as noted below. - Areas where Zone 1 treatments will be applied in USFS beginning this year: - o SR20, west of MP 177 - o SR20, MP210-215

-- o SR20, MP292 - Locations along SR20 where the right of way runs through the Okanogan National Forest will only receive treatment with herbicides approved for use within the forest. - There are several "No Spray" agreements throughout the area, where neighbors have agreed to provide the needed vegetation management. - Most pit sites are also treated annually in the spring for bare ground control with residual herbicide mixtures.
+- o SR20, MP292 - Locations along SR20 where the right of way runs through the Colville National Forest will only receive treatment with herbicides approved for use within the forest. - Forest Service areas will be treated with a 3 foot width - There are several "No Spray" agreements throughout the area, where neighbors have agreed to provide the needed vegetation management. - Most pit sites are also treated annually in the spring for bare ground control with residual herbicide mixtures.